JoyRevision/joyrevision/README.md

 ### Hi there 👋

 I'm a software engineer!
-In my free time I'm a gamedev!
+In my free time I do some hacking and game programming!